appscode/blog/content/post/gke-mongodb/index.md

  ```

 Now we have entered into the MongoDB CLI and we can create and delete as we want.
-Let's create a database and create a test collection called movie:
+Let's create a database called `testdb` and create a test collection called `movie`:

 ```bash
 > show dbs